h1 b visa

 • Have a Certified Labor Condition Application

-Employer sponsorship requirements
+Employer sponsorship requirements for H-1B Visa

 Before hiring suitable foreign workers, US employers must meet specific prerequisites for sponsoring the worker.